Meal (Nutrient-Dense Protein)

 Natural Vitamins & Minerals

-Nature’s Logic®offers a full-line of kibble, raw, canned and frozen commercial pet food with no chemically-synthesized nutrients.
+Nature’s Logic®offers a full line of commercial pet food with no chemically-synthesized nutrients.
 All of the vitamins and minerals in our formulas are derived from food.
 This is the safest way to supply nutrients to pets.
 Here are the whole food ingredients we use to naturally supply pets with essential nutrients:

 - Pumpkin Seed – provides minerals such as magnesium, manganese, phosphorus, iron, copper, zinc and Vitamin K.